moralescastillo/mysite/_posts/2023-11-30-pause-dbt-resouce.md

 The clear disadvantage of this approach is manually moving all paused resources from `models/` to `analyses/`.
 Additionally, the dependency issue, similar to disabled models, will persist.
 We would need to move all downstream dependencies from our paused resource to `analyses/`.

+### conclusion

 The above are ideas on the possible steps to take to pause dbt resources.
-Eventually, we would like to migrate these resources out of your data warehouse, for which [model versioning](https://docs.getdbt.com/reference/resource-properties/versions) can be a good long-term approach.
+Eventually, we would like to migrate these resources out of our data warehouse, for which [model versioning](https://docs.getdbt.com/reference/resource-properties/versions) can be a good long-term approach.

 There is no right or wrong when it comes to pausing models in dbt.
 All approaches have their pros and cons, which need to be analyzed on a case-by-case basis.
 Are there any other elegant ways to pause resources in dbt?
 Let us know in the comments.
 Happy querying.